msharma84/Technical_Concepts/Java.md

             .forEach(System.out::println);
      ```

-- How do you find the first element of a stream?
+- How do you find the first element of a stream

     ```
     List<Integer> integerList = Arrays.asList(8,2,3,4,5);